monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 ---

 I've been building software for a decade and a half, and I've seen some major transformations in software programming.
 There is another major transformation happening right now; the use of AI to write code and develop softwares.
-Popularly known as Vibe-Coding - programming by feel.
+Popularly known as Vibe Coding: programming by feel.
 Using AI assited programming, anyone can turn their ideas into software without writing one single line of traditional code.
 It actually feels magical to be honest.
 Describing what we want in plain language,becomes fully working website within minutes.
 Years of syntax memorization, understanding complex alogrithms and frameworks, debugging cryptic errors, seems irrelevant now.
 Our ideas and domain expertise matter more than our coding background now.
 AI Tools like Claude and ChatGPT, have changed who can be a programmer and how programming works.

 At first glance, this seems revolutionary, a leap in software programming.
 But is it really the next evolution or are we witnessing a temporary trend.
 To answer this, we need to first understand historical evolution of software programming.